joshmurr/windows-vcam-cmake-base/README.md

 # Directshow VCam with CMake

-This is the basic [tmhare.mvps.org-vcam](https://github.com/roman380/tmhare.mvps.org-vcam) setup, but found the process of downloading the _Windows Classic Samples_ and editing the `.props` file a bit fiddly, so the _Baseclasses_ and `strmbase.lib` are included here.
+This is the basic [tmhare.mvps.org-vcam](https://github.com/roman380/tmhare.mvps.org-vcam) setup.
+But I found the process of downloading the _Windows Classic Samples_ and editing the `.props` file a bit fiddly, so the _Baseclasses_ and `strmbase.lib` are included here.

-### Build Instruction
+### Build Instructions

 ```bash
 mkdir build && cd build